18F/identity-idp/docs/mobile.md

 These instructions work only if your development computer is an Apple product.
 You will need a USB cable with the appropriate "lightning" connector to plug into an iPhone.

 1. On your development Apple machine, open the Safari web browser.
 Go to menu items **Safari → Settings → Advanced** and check **Show Develop menu in menu bar**.
+(For some OS versions, it may be **Safari → Preferences → Advanced**.)
 A screenshot:

    ![show_develop_menu](https://user-images.githubusercontent.com/546123/232129916-3c68d950-1145-4af6-9a1a-c8e7c3dea7a1.png)